orchidsoftware/orchid.software/source/en/docs/index.md

 A classic web application is a subsystem with a common three-tier architecture, which consists of:

-- **Presentation level** - a graphical interface presented to the user (browser), including javascript scripts, styles and resources.
+- **Presentation level** - a graphical interface presented to the user (browser), including javascript scripts, styles, and resources.

 - **The level of applied logic** - in our cases, this framework is the link where most business logic is concentrated, work with the database (Eloquent), sending resources and various processing.

-- **Level of resource management** - provides data storage, as a rule, is implemented by means of database management systems (MySQL, PostgreSQL, Microsoft SQL Server, SQLite).
+- **Level of resource management** - provides data storage, as a rule, is implemented using database management systems (MySQL, PostgreSQL, Microsoft SQL Server, SQLite).

 ![Architecture](https://orchid.software/assets/img/scheme/architecture.jpg)